Lift Vault

 Adjusting Volume

-If the above recommended set and rep schemes are too difficult to complete, one set can be removed from the first two ranges.
+If the above recommended set and rep schemes are too difficult to complete, you can remove one set from the first two ranges.
 The lower volume set/rep schemes would be:

 • 2-3 sets of 6-8 reps